 Gioele has a background in economics and has expertise in the analysis of system-wide impacts of energy and climate policies.
 His main research interests currently include modelling household heat demand and other consumer energy services such as private transport.
 He is also working on linking energy economic models and energy systems models such as TIMES.

-Oluwafisayo Alabi, Research Assistant
+Oluwafisayo Alabi, Research Associate

 Oluwafisayo Alabi is a Research Assistant at the Centre for Energy Policy and a doctoral student in Economics at the University of Strathclyde Business School, Glasgow.